splitbrain/git-pull-request/README.md

 Installation
 ------------

-Just copy the script to somewhere in your ``PATH`` and make it executable.
+Copy the script to somewhere in your ``PATH`` and make it executable.
+Set github.token to your github OAUTH token
+    i.e. git config --global github.token OAUTH-TOKEN

 If you need Python 3 support be sure to use the ``python3`` branch.